-- We have incurred a significant amount of debt and may incur additional indebtedness in the future. - The indentures governing our Convertible Senior Notes and 2029 Notes contains restrictions and other provisions regarding events of default that may make it more difficult to execute our strategy or to effectively compete, or that could materially affect our financial position. - Transactions relating to our the Convertible Senior Notes or Warrants may dilute the ownership interest of our stockholders. - The conversion of the Convertible Senior Notes or Warrants, if triggered, may adversely affect our financial condition and operating results. - The accounting method for the Notes Warrants materially affects our reported financial results. - The capped call transactions may affect accounting method for the value of the Convertible Senior Notes and materially affects our common stock. reported financial results.
+- We have incurred a significant amount of debt and may incur additional indebtedness in the future. - The indentures governing our Convertible Senior Notes and 2029 Notes contains restrictions and other provisions regarding events of default that may make it more difficult to execute our strategy or to effectively compete, or that could materially affect our financial position. - Transactions relating to the Convertible Senior Notes or Warrants may dilute the ownership interest of our stockholders. - The conversion of the Convertible Senior Notes or Warrants, if triggered, may adversely affect our financial condition and operating results. - The accounting method for the Warrants materially affects our reported financial results. - The accounting method for the Convertible Senior Notes materially affects our reported financial results.

-The Company has reviewed and updated its risk factors as previously disclosed in its 2022 2023 Annual Report on Form 10-K. Investing in our common stock involves a high degree of risk.
-You should consider and read carefully all of the risks and uncertainties described below, together with all of the other information in this Quarterly Report on Form 10-Q, our 2022 2023 Annual Report on Form 10-K and in our other filings with the Securities and Exchange Commission ("SEC").
+The Company has reviewed and updated its risk factors as previously disclosed in its 2023 Annual Report on Form 10-K. Investing in our common stock involves a high degree of risk.
+You should consider and read carefully all of the risks and uncertainties described below, together with all of the other information in this Quarterly Report on Form 10-Q, our 2023 Annual Report on Form 10-K and in our other filings with the Securities and Exchange Commission ("SEC") (SEC).
 The risks described below are not the only ones we face.
 The occurrence of any of the following risks or additional risks and uncertainties not presently known to us or that we currently believe to be immaterial could materially and adversely affect our business, financial condition or results of operations.